19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Exploration/Delving.md

 While [Delving](Delving.md), the GM divides the explorable area into [Zones](../Core%20Procedures/Zone.md).
 In a dungeon, each room or hallway is usually its own zone.
 Particularly large rooms may contain multiple zones.

+*The GM often uses a dungeon map as a reference for the area.

 ## Encounters

 Whenever the PCs enter a new [Zone](../Core%20Procedures/Zone.md) or take a [Break](../Core%20Procedures/Break.md), the GM rolls for the [Danger Clock](Danger%20Clock.md).